eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 ## Why Create a Custom Rule?

 Create a custom rule if the ESLint [built-in rules](../rules/) and community-published custom rules do not meet your needs.
+You might create a custom rule to enforce a best practice for your company or project, to prevent a particular bug from recurring, or to ensure compliance with a style guide.

-Before creating a custom rule, it's worth investigating on the web if someone has published a plugin with a custom rule that solves your use case.
-Very often the rule will already exist.
+Before creating a custom rule that isn't specific to your company or project, it's worth searching the web to see someone has published a plugin with a custom rule that solves your use case.
+It's quite possible the rule may already exist.

 ## Prerequisites